Reducing vs Flat Interest Rate: Know the Difference

 T refers to the repayment period

-Let’s understand flat interest rate with an example –
+Let’s understand a flat interest rate with an example –

-Suppose you took out a personal loan of Rs 1,75,000 for 3 years.
+Suppose you took out a Personal Loan of Rs 1,75,000 for 3 years.
 The lender approved a Personal Loan interest rate of 15%.
-In this case, the total amount of interest you will be paying is Rs 78,750.
+In this case, the total interest you will pay is Rs 78,750.

 Interest Payable = (1,75,000 × 15% × 3)